Osama-Heresh/Business_LaunchPad_Suite/EMAIL_SETUP.md

 ### Step 3: Test Email Sending

-1. Start the development server
-2. Navigate to **Team Management** page
+1. Navigate to **Team Management** page
-3. Create a team (if you don't have one)
+2. Create a team (if you don't have one)
-4. Click "Add Member"
+3. Click "Add Member"
-5. Enter a team member's email and name
+4. Enter a team member's email and name
-6. Click "Add Member"
+5. Click "Add Member"
-7. Check the email inbox - the invitation should arrive within seconds
+6. Check the email inbox - the invitation should arrive within seconds

+## How It Works

+The invitation link is generated automatically from the current browser URL (`window.location.origin`), so it always points to the correct deployed domain — no manual `APP_URL` configuration required.

+When `RESEND_API_KEY` is not configured:
+- Invitations are still created in the database
+- The accept-invitation link is generated but no email is sent
+- A warning is logged in the browser console
+- The edge function returns `emailSent: false`

+When the key is present:
+- A professionally formatted HTML email is sent via Resend
+- The response includes `emailSent: true` and the Resend message ID

 ## What Members Receive

-Team members will receive a professionally formatted HTML email containing:
+Team members receive a professionally formatted HTML email containing:
 - Team name and inviter information
 - List of team features and benefits
 - A clickable "Accept Invitation" button